RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

-# Deploy OpenShift Container Storage On Cluster
+# Deploy OpenShift Container Storage

-Now that we had added an additional worker node to our lab cluster environment we can deploy OpenShift Container Storage (OCS) on top of the cluster.
+Now that we have added an additional worker node to our lab cluster environment we can deploy OpenShift Container Storage (OCS) on top.
 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.
-However we will leverage command line and web-console to show the progress of the deployment.
+However, we will leverage command line and web-console to show the progress of the deployment.

-Currently the lab from a node perspective should look like the following from a master/worker node count:
+From a node perspective, the lab environment should look like the following from a master/worker node count:

 ~~~bash
 [lab-user@provision ~]$ oc get nodes